 Stay healthy during extreme weather

-- Individuals who are isolating due to COVID-19 or feel sick cannot use an extreme weather site.
-If they do not have a place to isolate, the COVID-19 resource center can help.
+- Individuals who are sick with COVID-19 should not use an extreme weather site.
+If they do not have a place to isolate, the COVID-19 Information Warmline can help.
 Call them at 628-652-2700.

-- We encourage everyone to stay 6 feet apart from people who they do not live with.
-Follow more advice on staying safe in public shelters.
+- Follow more advice on staying safe in public shelters.

 - In case someone later tests positive for COVID-19: